smashingboxes/boxcar/README.template.md

 ### Bundle Audit

+### Bundle Audit

+[Bundle Audit](https://github.com/rubysec/bundler-audit) is a tool that enforces that we upgrade our dependencies if they have vulnerabilities.
+We have it configured to run as part of our CI/CD process.
+It checks all of the gem versions in `Gemfile.lock` against an online database of known vulnerabilities and if it finds any it prints them out and errors.

-If you run into an error in the specs relating to bundle-audit, giving a solution line like
+If you run into an error in CI/CD relating to bundle-audit, take a look at the "Solution:" line.
-Solution: upgrade to ~> 5.0.0.beta1.1, ~> 4.2.5.1, ~> 4.1.14.1, ~> 3.2.22.1, you need to run
-`bundle exec bundle-audit --update`.
-If this doesn't work, you'll need to manually update the gem (e.g. `bundle update nokogiri`) and commit the changes.
+Most of the time, the fix is simply to update the gem, which you can do with `bundle update whatevergem`.